LunarVim/LunarVim/docs/01-installation.md

 (Neovim 0.9.0)

-All the n features with all the new bugs:
+All the new features with all the new bugs:

 ```bash
 LV_BRANCH=rolling bash <(curl -s https://raw.githubusercontent.com/lunarvim/lunarvim/rolling/utils/installer/install.sh)